Vyral/mark-callender/_posts/2022-03-17-looking-for-a-few-special-agents-to-join-us.md

 If you’re already an agent and you’re looking to up your production, I’d be happy to show you what we can offer.&nbsp;

-**Whether you're a new agent or a seasoned one, our brokerage has the best training in the market.** I also work with a personal coach that you’ll have access to as well.
+**Whether you're a new agent or a seasoned one, our brokerage has the best training in the market.** I work with a personal coach that you’ll have access to as well.
 We will supply you with leads, help you grow, and work together to build a strong and lasting business.

 {% include pullquote.html %}

 We build relationships that last, and we get a lot of repeat and referral business as a result.
 If you’re interested in getting into a business like this, please give us a call or send us an email to learn more about the opportunity.
 If you have any questions or any interest in joining us, don’t hesitate to reach out today.
-I look forward to hearing from you soon.
+We look forward to hearing from you soon.